andre2xu/rich_text_editor/README.md

 - You can do whatever you want with the free version but for the premium version please visit my website for more info.

 - I won't be publishing this project on npm because the free version is an incomplete product and the premium one contains my proprietary code.

+- The free version is not perfect.
+It has bugs that have been fixed in the premium version.
+I had to rewrite a lot of the logic to make it more robust to different edge cases.